 Capitalization thresholds of intangible right-to-use assets reported in the government-wide [and proprietary fund] statements are as follows:

+If the School District approves a new intangible right-to-use policy which caused changes to the capitalization threshold, include the follow paragraph with details of the former and current policy.

+[During the fiscal year, management decreased/increased the intangible right-to-use asset threshold to ______ from ______ for include intangible right-to-use asset category.
+The changes in threshold did not have a material or significant impact on the financial statements.]

 Add the following paragraph if School District is a lessor.

 Rental income arising from leases as a lessor is included as a receivable and deferred inflow of resources at the commencement of the lease and revenue is recognized on a straight-line basis over the lease term.

 Leases as Lessee